Home Articles FAQ Site Map

 New Jersey Judgment Enforcement

-I am not a lawyer.
+I am a judgment broker, not a lawyer.
 If you need legal advice, contact a lawyer (See our National Lawyer State Bar List).
 This is a summary of how to collect a judgment in the state of New Jersey.
 Here is a link to learn more, and to get the basic forms needed: http://www.judiciary.state.nj.us/prose/index.htm.

-A judgment is a final order issued by a judge that specifies that the defendant is a debtor and owes money to the plaintiff/creditor.
+A judgment is a final order issued by a judge that specifies that the defendant is a judgment debtor and owes money to the plaintiff/creditor.
 Once you are awarded a judgment, the court cannot help you enforce it.
 You can enforce it yourself or get help to enforce it.

 New Jersey does not have simplest judgment interest rate laws.
 Currently, the base judgment interest rate in New Jersey is 1.5%.
 This is (non-compounded) annual interest.
 Post-judgment interest is not compounded until the judgment is renewed.
 When a judgment is renewed, whatever interest has accrued on the original judgment is added, and becomes part of the principal amount of the judgment.

 Effective Sept 1, 1996, if the judgment amount exceeds $15,000, 2% is added to the interest rate.
 You must calculate the interest rate for each year. http://www.judiciary.state.nj.us/civil/PostPre-JudgmentRates.pdf.

 Anyone who enforces a judgment must keep track of interest accrued, credits (when the debtor pays you), and debits (what you had to spend).
 This is not as easy as it sounds, as payments must be applied to interest first, then the principal owed.

 New Jersey judgments may be enforced for twenty years.
 A judgment may be renewed one time only, for another twenty years, with a noticed (to the debtor) motion though the court.